004 - People and Places

 - What links can be made to other areas of the Geography course?

-Activity Four - Impact - Disease
+Activity Five - Impact - Disease

 We often think of global warming as something that is happening in other areas, we do not feel a huge impact in Switzerland, yet.
 We have had warmer summers and we can't ski for as many days as we used to but we are safe, aren't we?
 Tropical disease are migrating to Europe and as temperatures continue to rise there is nothing to stop them impacting us.
 Climate change can also cause malnutrition in humans as the crops people are used to relying on for food may no longer grow in certain areas.
 We are going to look at the West Nile virus in Europe and malnutrition on the Pacific Islands.
 Answer the questions below.